Originally published on September 21st, 2011. Edited on September 24th, 2013.

 Google is always my gateway into the world of whatever topic I am learning.
 It’s how we can find articles, people, and communities with expert advice on the topic.
 Chances are that whatever questions you come up with have already been asked so search forums or blog comments to find answers.
 Many communities collaboratively create beginners guides and if you still have unanswered questions just ask, people love the chance to help.

 After using Google to search for the best books, compare several lists from multiple sources and make a mental note when you see multiple sites mention the same book.
 Chances are that the titles appearing on multiple lists are the best and will make for a good launching point.
 Grab these books from your local library, download them for free (if its copyright has expired) from Project Gutenberg to read on your computer or your Kindle.
+You can also get a free 30-day trial of Amazon’s Kindle Unlimited here or try out audio books on Audible and get 2 free books with your free trial.

 Practice your speed reading skills to really start devouring books.
 Keep in mind that it is important to know when to slow down; do not sacrifice comprehension for speed.
 I also recommend taking notes every chapter or section to sum up the main points you want to remember and to also copy down any quotes you like.
 You can also purchase your books if you choose to mark them up.